bi0xid/mts-blog/wp-content/plugins/bruteprotect/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Patch brute_check_preauth so that Google Apps login will work (props jay-s)

+= 2.3.2 =
+* Remove shoutouts

+= 2.3.1 =
+* Fix false downtime notifications

+= 2.3 =
+* Add ability for users to turn off monitoring
+* Improve IP detection
+* Added noncing on admin pages

+= 2.2.6 =
+* Minor updates admin config, removed secure login

+= 2.2.5 =
+* Fixed URL typo (props koke)

+= 2.2.4 =
+* Fix potential warning if current user isn't set (props migueluy)

+= 2.2.3 =
+* Add in filters for private IPs (props tellyworth)

+= 2.2.2 =
+* The future is bright

+= 2.2.1 =
+* Replaced placeholder with dynamic data

+= 2.2 =
+* Reformatted all plugin code to meet WP style standards
+* Added icons for WP 4.0 Plugin Browser
+* Removed secure login option
+* Changed link to my. mechanism from username/pass to key

+= 2.1 =
+* BruteProtect dashboard gets a makeover
+* Fixed some broken links
+* Fixed the way that beta versions of WP report that they need updating

+= 2.0.9.2 =
+* Fix minor issue with secure login

+= 2.0.9.1 =
+* Fix minor issue with secure login

+= 2.0.9 =
+* Change the hook used for our backstop check to ensure complete effectiveness
+* Improve secure login redirect

+= 2.0.8.1 =
+* Fixing a glitch that deactivated the Secure Login feature
+* Improving the urls in the Secure Login feature

+= 2.0.8 =
+* Improve the way site urls are saved
+* Improve how we determine if a site is linked to my.bruteprotect.com

+= 2.0.7 =
+* Fix minor bug in multisite admin

+= 2.0.6 =
+* Support for sites where WordPress is installed in a sub folder
+* More readable UI
+* Fixed bugs that where causing PHP errors

 = 2.0.5 =
 * Now you can opt out of the Secure Login feature from the login page